The Boundary Waters

 The Boundary Waters Canoe Area Wilderness (BWCAW), or Boundary Waters, contains over 1,100 lakes and 1,500 miles of ancient canoe routes.
 Its waterways have been explored for thousands of years by indigenous peoples, European fur traders, and now the general public.

-The Boundary Waters landscape of today was formed when three billion years of erosion and glaciers exposed the Greenstone roots of what was once a mountain range as tall as the Himalayans, leaving behind a desolate land of rocks and water.
+The Boundary Waters landscape of today was formed when three billion years of erosion and glaciers exposed the Greenstone roots of what was once a mountain range as tall as the Himalayas, leaving behind a desolate land of rocks and water.
 Lichen spores drifted onto the barren rock faces, breaking them down, forming cracks, and beginning the soil-building process.
 After thousands of years, the soil became fertile enough to support plant life and animals followed.
 The rugged region became teeming with red and white pine, beaver, moose, wolves, and waterfowl.

 Northwoods Chatter